(Last Updated: 07/07/2025)

 A new mattress is an investment, and its longevity is pivotal in determining its value for money.

-• Durability: Materials that wear out less easily, like high-density foams or thicker innersprings, can command a higher price.
-These materials often lead to a longer mattress lifespan, saving costs in the long run.
+Durability: Materials that wear out less easily, like high-density foams or thicker innersprings, can command a higher price.
+However, these materials often lead to a longer mattress lifespan, saving costs in the long run.

 Special Features

-With the evolution of sleep technology, mattresses now come with many special features, each adding to the cost.
+With the evolution of sleep technology, mattresses now have many special features, each adding to their cost.

 • Cooling Technologies: Mattresses incorporating gel-infused memory foam, phase-change materials, or advanced aerated structures provide better temperature regulation, appealing to hot sleepers.